 It is important to review the current business processes and revise them to the ERP Software solution.
 This should all be documented so that a clear idea of the new methods is obtained by everyone.
 This documentation can be used as a basis for training and will be a worthwhile exercise in the long run.
 It can be extremely useful to have an in-depth session for your Team which may cover a few days, to go through, in detail, all the functionality of the ERP Software.
 This session will provide the basic initial training for the Team as well as identify any problem areas or aspects which may need manual intervention.

 The existing data needs to be extracted.
 This might be from a legacy system or spreadsheets.
 This is a really good time to do some housekeeping, deleting obsolete information, such as stock and customers, etc. If any re-coding of account numbers needs to be done, this is also a good time but remember to keep a lookup table of old codes to new codes for take-on purposes.
 Most ERP Software will have the ability to import from spreadsheets, however, these may need to be in a specific format.
-There may also be some data which has to be manually captured.
+There may also be some data that has to be manually captured.

 Once the data has been imported into the new ERP Software database, it needs to be carefully reviewed.
 Remember the acronym GIGO: Garbage In, Garbage Out.
 Make sure the data is as accurate as possible.

 Using a copy of the new database, the Team should go through a process of testing the system.
 This means processing actual transactions and carefully checking the outcomes.
 It is very important to use real live data to do this.
 This exercise will highlight any problem areas, both with the data and with the processes.
 Training staff on the new ERP Software can be a challenge.
 Appointing one or two key people who are very thoroughly trained and who can then train other staff members is usually a good way to go.
 Effectively one or two ‘champions’ are created who can help and train other staff members.
-Training is a long process and can be very costly, so to have in-house ‘champion’ is highly recommended.
+Training is a long process and can be very costly, so having an in-house ‘champion’ is highly recommended.
 People forget what they have learnt and find it hard to adopt new methods, so training will continue long after the Go Live date.
 The documentation drawn up in the ‘Revise, Review and Document’ process described earlier is of considerable help in training and can be the basis for Procedure Manuals to assist staff.

 Parallel Run, Good or Bad?

 In our opinion, if the testing phase is done thoroughly for a short period of time using live data, this can avoid doing a parallel run.
 A full parallel run needs to be carefully considered, weighing up the disadvantages and costs against the advantages and benefits.
 It is important to take into account that all input and work has to be exactly duplicated and in exactly the same sequence.
 This puts a considerable burden and pressure on staff.
 The new ERP Software will be a fully integrated system, which the legacy system may not be and as a result, the new ERP system may produce far more accurate information and results.
-The risk of omissions and mistakes in capturing information are high also resulting in differences in the end result.
+The risk of omissions and mistakes in capturing information is high also resulting in differences in the end result.
 Parallel runs will rarely give exactly the same output on the two different systems.
 The dilemma then becomes deciding which system is correct.

-A comprehensive check list of what needs to be done before the new system can Go Live is vital.
+A comprehensive checklist of what needs to be done before the new system can Go Live is vital.
 Timing can often be a critical factor.
 There are usually many aspects to consider.
 Some of these are:-

 - A full Stock Take should be done to capture take on stock levels.

-- All stock Prices need to be up to date.
+- All stock prices need to be up to date.

 - Take on Balances need to be exported from the legacy system and imported into the new system.
 Alternatively, these will have to be manually captured.
-Define cut off points.
+Define cut-off points.